umeshchounde/CloudProjectITCS6190/index.md

 The accelerometer form devices measures the accelaration in 3 dimessions, along with x axis, y axis and z axis.
 X axis accelaration describes horizontal movement body.
 Y axis accelaration describes upward and downward movement of body.
 Z axis accelaration describes forward movement of body.

 Feature Selection and Data Preparation:
     We vizualised small set of data for each activity such as walking and jogging we came to know that accelaration of x, y, z axis plays an important role in differentiating the activities.
+After thorough study and research we came up with following features might be helpful for building a model.

 Average acceleration:
    We calculated average accelaration for each axis of the record